IdleMuse/helios/user/pages/06.science/01.technology/01.orbitals/default.md

 For a more in-depth explanation of the R&D process, see [Science](/science).

 !
-Research Labs cost 15.0kt Titanium, 5.0kt Copper, 3.2kt Silver, 1.5kt Gold, 0.2kt Diamonds
+Research Labs cost 30.0kt Titanium, 10.0kt Copper, 6.4kt Silver, 15.0kt Gold, 0.4kt Diamonds

 ### Wrecking yard